 - Perforate the wallpaper with a scoring tool.
 These tools are designed to not damage the wall, but don’t press too hard—just enough to perforate the wallpaper.

 - Apply the remover to the surface in accordance with the label instructions.
 Wait the specified time (usually about 15 minutes) to allow the paste to loosen.

 - Use a wallpaper scraper to remove the wallpaper.

 - Repeat steps 3 and 4 until the paper has been removed and the paste residue is gone.

 - Clean the wall thoroughly, using a sponge.

-Another option for removing wallpaper is a wallpaper steamer.
+Another option to remove wallpaper is a wallpaper steamer.
 There are no chemicals, and they’re especially good for removing multiple layers.
 You’ll need to pre-score the wallpaper for the steam to penetrate the wallpaper.
 Carefully follow the directions to ensure safe use, and be sure to wear the appropriate protective gear.
 Also, use caution around power sources; manufacturers recommend that you completely turn off the power to electrical outlets and light switches when steaming off wallpaper around them.